 This data reflects the challenges companies have with L&D follow through (again, especially in the remote workplace).

-How to fix it: Develop benchmarks and 360 degree feedback to measure the success of your L&D programs.
+Develop benchmarks and 360 degree feedback to measure the success of your L&D programs.
 While you want to be careful so it doesn’t feel like you’re testing your employees, which could lead to trust issues, you do want to ensure you see a return on your efforts and investments.

-Try Something New With Moodle Workplace
+Try something new with Moodle Workplace

 If your remote L&D programs put your team members to sleep, look for alternative options to keep them engaged and provide valuable information.
 For example, Moodle Workplace contains all of the features of Moodle LMS, plus advanced features designed for workplace learning.
 In particular, Moodle Workplace automates common processes.
-You can automate repetitive tasks such as enrolments or certifications plus motivate team members with automated push notifications and messaging.
+You can automate repetitive tasks such as enrollments or certifications plus motivate team members with automated push notifications and messaging.
 Plus, you can reward and recognize employee achievements with automated badges and diplomas when learners complete a section of a course, or an entire learning program.

 In terms of engaging learners, Moodle Workplace allows you to create an online learning space containing “courses”.
 These course spaces allow managers to create and arrange a wide array of resources and activities into a rich learning experience where enrolled learners have the ability to interact and work with each other to achieve the learning goals of the course.